Why Feet Are Incredible: The quiet powerhouses of your yoga practice

 - May 10

-Many of you know that I love nature and particularly trees!
-When I was 18 years old I heard about a young women named Julia Butterfly Hill, who climbed up a 1,000 year old redwood tree and lived there for 738 days in order to save it from being cut down.
-I wrote Julia a letter to admire her bravery and she wrote me back she told me about her life.
-In her letter she mentioned that her feet had become almost like another pair of hands and could adeptly grab things with her toes.
-I will never forget that letter and the photo of her perched in her tree.
+Many of you know that I love nature, especially trees!
+When I was 18, I heard about a young woman named Julia Butterfly Hill.
+She climbed a 1,000-year-old redwood tree and lived there for 738 days to save it from being cut down.
+I wrote Julia a letter to admire her bravery, and she wrote me back!
+In her letter, she shared stories about her life.
+She mentioned that her feet had become almost like another pair of hands, able to grab things with her toes.
+I will never forget that letter or the photo of her perched in her tree.

 Most of us move through the world without giving our feet much thought.
-We may not even look down to our feet unless there is a problem.
-They are down there, doing their job, carrying us from place to place.
-Most of us never take the time to appreciate our feet.
-Our feet are masterpieces of engineering; they shape every single pose you do on the mat as well as how you move through your day.
+We often don’t look down unless there’s a problem.
+Our feet are down there, doing their job, carrying us from place to place.
+Yet, we rarely take the time to appreciate them.
+Our feet are masterpieces of engineering!
+They shape every pose on the mat and influence how we move through our day.

 Why Feet Are So Incredible